-Name of Church: \\\\\\
+Name of Church:

-Minister Search Committee Chairman: \\\\\
+Pastor/Minister Search Committee Chairman:

-- 1. Was the presentation clear and understandable? $\Box$ Yes $\Box$ No - 2.
-Were your questions answered to your satisfaction? $\Box$ Yes $\Box$ No - 3.
+- 1. Was the presentation clear and understandable?
+Yes No - 2.
+Were your questions answered to your satisfaction? \Box Yes \Box No - 3.
 How much of the process did your committee use?
-I None I Most of it I All of it - 4.
+Done Dost of it All of it - 4.
 Where does the process need improvement? - 5.
-Would you recommend this training to other search committees? $\Box$ Yes $\Box$ No - 6.
+Would you recommend this training to other search committees?
+Yes No - 6.
 How long did it take your church to call a pastor/minister? - 7.
-Were the resumes that we supplied to your committee helpful? $\Box$ Yes $\Box$ No - 8.
+Was the MBCB Ministry Job Board helpful?
+Yes No - 8.
 Was the material in this book helpful?
 Yes No - 9.
 Did you have a need for other material not supplied in this book?
 If so, what? - 10.
 Who is your pastor/minister?